jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms.md

 Given $\pi : X \to Y$ (non-constant, holomorphic near $p \in X$) the unique $m$ of the local normal form, is called the multiplicty of $\pi$ at $p$, denoted $\operatorname{mult}_{p}\pi$.

-Multiplicity has an interpretation in terms of stalks. [[Riemann surfaces and algebraic curves --- math-199DR/notes/Holomorphisms of Riemann surfaces#The sheaf-theoretic view|Recall]] that a holomorphism $\pi$ induces a map on stalks
+Multiplicity has an interpretation in terms of stalks. [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Holomorphisms of Riemann surfaces#The sheaf-theoretic view|Recall]] that a holomorphism $\pi$ induces a map on stalks
 $$
 \pi^* : \mathcal{O}_{Y, \pi(p)} \to \mathcal{O}_{X, p}
 $$